 ChIP-Seq (chromatin immunoprecipitation sequencing) can be used to map genome-wide distribution patterns of specific histone modifications.
 The Epigenomics Core offers the following ChIP-Seq services:

 - Library preparation of user-provided immunoprecipitated DNA

-- Immunoprecipitation and library preparation of a selection of human and mouse histone modifications –coming soon!
+- Full ChIP-Seq service: Immunoprecipitation and library preparation of a selection of human and mouse histone modifications using Diagenode’s ChIPmentation kit

-- Percent input enrichment qPCR results (minimum of 4% input enrichment) for both positive and negative controls regions, and IgG control (as excel spreadsheet or table).
+- If available: Percent input enrichment qPCR results for both positive and negative controls regions, and IgG control (as Excel spreadsheet or table).

-- Primers for positive/negative control genes to test fold enrichment post library preparation (diluted to 5uM), preferably with the annealing temperature used by the customer.
+- If available: Primers for positive/negative control genes to test fold enrichment post library preparation (diluted to 5uM), with the annealing temperature used by the customer.

 - The Epigenomics Core will perform sample QC (Qubit quantitation and TapeStation High Sensitivity D1000) on each sample submitted.
 We will communicate with the investigator if any sample doesn’t pass the QC (no quantitation measurement, DNA fragments too large for sequencing on Illumina instruments).
 Any sample processed for library preparation will be charged for the service.

 - The Epigenomics Core also performs QC on the library generated.
 If a library yield is too low, we will suggest it is not sequenced.
 Any library processed for sequencing will be charged.